SERAP-KEREM/SERAP-KEREM/README.md

 Gain full control over in-game time, pause/resume, and handle countdowns.

 🎉 **PopUpManager**
-Manage in-game pop-ups (texts, icons) with customizable animations and memory-efficient pooling.
+Manage pop-up texts and icons efficiently with object pooling for memory optimization.

 🖱️ **InputManager**
 Manage mouse input and interactions with objects using raycasting in a simple, efficient way.